 He is a highly effective advocate, with great attention to detail in his preparation.Solicitor, Stowe Family Law

-‘I am instructing Tadhgh on a private children matter and have been continuously impressed by his efficiency and commitment to the case.
-Since the very start, Tadhgh has been highly engaged with the case, offering his sound judgement and advice throughout.
-Tadhgh’s preparation for the hearings have been both thorough and considered and he is always on hand should you require his advice.
-Owing to the often fast paced and unpredictable nature of children cases, it is incredibly reassuring to work alongside counsel who is on the ball and is committed to providing immediate assistance.
-I would not hesitate to recommend Tadhgh for any family matter, particularly private children cases.’ – Solicitor, Streeter Marshall LLP
+“Continuously impressed by his efficiency and commitment […] offering his sound judgement and advice throughout.
+Tadhgh’s preparation for hearings has been both thorough and considered and he is always on hand should you require advice. […] it is incredibly reassuring to work alongside counsel who is on the ball and is committed.” – Solicitor, Streeter Marshall LLP.

 Awards and Scholarships